WBG’s response to the Chancellor’s statement 17 Oct 2022

 In the longer term there should be sustained investment in a universal free childcare system, which would contribute to higher maternal employment among single mothers.

-A pre-budget briefing from the UK Women’s Budget Group - October 2021
+A Pre Budget Briefing from the UK Women’s Budget Group on 'Pensions and Gender' - Spring 2021